glory9/the-eidolon-project/README.md

 Eidolon scrapes random questions from StackOverflow, saves them to a MongoDB database, and then displays it on a website.

 # How I built it
-Built with Pycharm IDE.
+Built in Pycharm IDE.
 Pycharm helped with managing virtual environments.

 # Challenges I ran into
 - Connecting to MongoDB Atlas